mnz1988/stable-diffusion-guide/README.md

 # Loras <a name="lora"></a>[▲](#index)

 LoRA or *Low-Rank Adaptation* is a form of **Extra Network** and the latest technology that lets you append a smaller model to any of your full models.
-They are similar to embeddings, one of which you might've seen [earlier ▲](#prompt), but Loras are larger and often more capable.
+They are similar to embeddings, one of which you might've seen [earlier ▲](#promptneg), but Loras are larger and often more capable.
 Technical details omitted.

 Loras can represent a character, an artstyle, poses, clothes, or even a human face (though I do not endorse this).
 Checkpoints are usually capable enough for general work, but when it comes to specific details with little existing examples, they fall short.
 That's where Loras come in.
 They can be downloaded from [civitai](https://civitai.com) or [elsewhere (NSFW)](https://gitgud.io/gayshit/makesomefuckingporn#lora-list) and are 144 MB by default, but they can go as low as 1 MB.
 Bigger Loras are not always better.
 They come in `.safetensors` format, same as most checkpoints.

 Place your Lora files in the `stable-diffusion-webui/models/Lora` folder, or if you're using the collab in this guide paste the direct download link into the `custom_urls` text box.
 Then, look for the 🎴 *Show extra networks* button below the big orange Generate button.
 It will open a new section.
 Click on the Lora tab and press the **Refresh** button, and your loras should appear.
 When you click a Lora in that menu it will get added to your prompt, looking like this: `<lora:filename:1>`.
 The start is always the same.
 The filename will be the exact filename in your system without the `.safetensors` extension.
-Finally, the number is the weight, like we saw in [Prompts ▲](#prompt).
+Finally, the number is the weight, like we saw [earlier ▲](#promptweight).
 Most Loras work between 0.5 and 1 weight, and too high values might "fry" your image, specially if using multiple Loras at the same time.

 ![Extra Networks](images/extranetworks.png)